 - 3-4 carrots cut into 2-inch chunks

 - 2-3 tablespoon olive oil

 - Optional: rustic bread loaf to serve with the stew

-Heat 2-3 tbsp of olive oil over medium-medium/high heat.
+- Heat 2-3 tablespoon of olive oil over medium-medium/high heat.

 Thank you, Kroger Co., for sponsoring this post.
 The content and opinions expressed here are all my own.